 The game is usually played by 4 players, in two teams, with partners sitting opposite to each other.
 It is played using the standard deck of 52 cards.
 It can also be played with a two player variant I’ll explain below.

 Aim of the Game

-Get as many points as you can.
+Get as many points as you can through picking up cards which are worth points.
 First team to lead by 500 (or, more commonly, whatever other limitation you wish to put on it, e.g. time) wins.

 - All cards of Spades ( ♠ ) have points corresponding to their face value – e.g., the King of Spades is worth 13 points, Queen 12, Jack 11, the 10 of Spades is worth 10 points, etc.

-- All Aces are worth a point – irrespective of suite.
+- All Aces are worth a point – for all suits.